cl4r3/Torts-NPC-Mod/Docs/6Hearts.md

 *Farmer does ? emote*

-%Torts doesn't respond, because he is a tortoise, and thus incapable of higher-order language.
+%Torts doesn't respond, because he is a tortoise, and thus incapable of higher-level language.

 *Question repeats without first option.*